sleddog/methods-spring-2023/fizzbuzz/java/Zach/README.txt

 as the FizzBuzz iteration closing condition

-post-note: "java" was required as the directory name to prevent an "unauthorized package name" exception.
+post-note: "java1" was required as the directory name to prevent an "unauthorized package name" exception.